 Warsaw Old Town

 Warsaw Old Town was almost completely destroyed during World War 2 and later rebuilt with great attention to details.
-Colourful tenements an... [ read more ]
+Colourful tenements an... [ Read more ]

 Royal Castle in Warsaw

 Royal Castle – the pride of Warsaw completely rebuilt after its destruction during World War 2.
-As a part of the Warsaw Old ... [ read more ]
+As a part of the Warsaw Old ... [ Read more ]

 Royal Route

 Walking down Krakowskie Przedmiescie Street (Royal Route) you can pass many important sites.
-In St. Anne’s Church, you can climb up it... [ read more ]
+In St. Anne’s Church, you can climb up it... [ Read more ]

 Former Warsaw Ghetto

-The Warsaw ghetto existed from November 1940 to May 1943 (when the Ghetto Uprising was put down) in the area of today's Northern Srodmiesc... [ read more ]
+The Warsaw ghetto existed from November 1940 to May 1943 (when the Ghetto Uprising was put down) in the area of today's Northern Srodmiesc... [ Read more ]

 Jasna Gora monastery

 The famous Pauline Monastery of Jasna Gora is the main Catholic centre in Poland.
-Every August, thousands of people join... [ read more ]
+Every August, thousands of people join... [ Read more ]

 Tatra Mountains

 Tatra mountains – the highest mountain range of Carpathians.
-Tatra National Park is the most frequently visited national park in ... [ read more ]
+Tatra National Park is the most frequently visited national park in ... [ Read more ]

 Gubalowka Hill

 In Zakopane you must take a ride by the funicular railway to the top of Gubalowka Hill(1,126 m).
-From the high altitude,... [ read more ]
+From the high altitude,... [ Read more ]

 Krupowki street

-On Krupowki, Zakopane’s most famous street, you will find local shops and stalls with products from the mountainous Podhale regio... [ read more ]
+On Krupowki, Zakopane’s most famous street, you will find local shops and stalls with products from the mountainous Podhale regio... [ Read more ]

 Wooden Church at Jaszczurówka

-Picturesquely situated, the wooden chapel is a pearl of the Polish highland architecture.... [ read more ]
+Picturesquely situated, the wooden chapel is a pearl of the Polish highland architecture.... [ Read more ]

 Dunajec River Gorge

 The Dunajec River Gorge is undeniably one of the most scenic river rafting routes in Europe.
-You will find yourself in the middle the P... [ read more ]
+You will find yourself in the middle the P... [ Read more ]

 Krakow Old Town

-Krakow Old Town offers a unique atmosphere with thousands of bars and delightful regional restaurants, many historic buildings, and horse-dr... [ read more ]
+Krakow Old Town offers a unique atmosphere with thousands of bars and delightful regional restaurants, many historic buildings, and horse-dr... [ Read more ]

 Wawel Hill

 Wawel Hill, with the Cathedral and the Royal Castle, is the most picturesque and recognizable landmark in Krakow.
-S... [ read more ]
+S... [ Read more ]

 Auschwitz-Birkenau Memorial & Museum

-You will see: Auschwitz I (about 2h): The Arbeit Macht Frei gate, the main gate seen by the prisoners barracks (storage, workshops) t... [ read more ]
+You will see: Auschwitz I (about 2h): The Arbeit Macht Frei gate, the main gate seen by the prisoners barracks (storage, workshops) t... [ Read more ]

 Wieliczka Salt Mine

 Wieliczka Salt Mine, also known as the Krakow Salt Mine is a 'must' when you visit Poland!
-The salt mine in Krakow is a world-class, Unesco-... [ read more ]
+The salt mine in Krakow is a world-class, Unesco-... [ Read more ]

 Info

-Guaranteed tours 2024
+Guaranteed tours 2025

-Starting date in Warsaw Ending date in Krakow
+Starting date in Warsaw | Ending date in Krakow |

 Tour plan